 Every day, something seems to change in the world of college football recruiting.
 Ohio State certainly isn’t exempt from the tumult that can make or break a recruiting class, but for the most part, the Buckeyes have been able to maintain their spot atop the Big Ten’s recruiting rankings.

-Every year since Urban Meyer’s arrival, Ohio State has finished with the conference’s top-ranked recruiting class and it once again finds itself in the pole position in 2019.
+Every year since Urban Meyer’s arrival, Ohio State has finished with the conference’s top-ranked recruiting class but is struggling to maintain that spot to this point in 2019.

 What players would ensure another first-place finish?
 There are dozens of prospects still getting major attention from Ohio State, so as we try to pare down the list to just a few key names, we have to acknowledge that things — as always — can change.